 The CCRIF will have an operation manager who will collect the premiums from the insured countries, buy reinsurance, manage the portfolio, and monitor the payment of claims.
 The ultimate legal and institutional structure will depend on the operational experience and the reinsurance market—what reinsurers will require before investing in the facility.

 Payments for claims are based on parametric triggers.
 Event coverage is limited to specific events, in specific areas, and for a specific amount of time.
 The number of events covered may also be limited within the specified time.
-The major problem is to develop risk models that can accurately assess the probability of either earthquake or hurricanes for each of the participating countries to determine the premiums.
+The major problem in determining premiums is to develop risk models that can accurately assess the probability of either earthquakes or hurricanes for each of the participating countries.

 For instance, the parametric hurricane insurance contract pays a specified amount if the hurricane reaches a certain category level in the Saffir-Simpson scale in a specified region and the wind speed reaches a specified minimum in a specified location, such as the capital of the country, where a hurricane would do considerable damage.
 The scale of the hurricane would be determined by an independent agency, such as the National Hurricane Center (NHC) of the U.S. National Weather Service.
 The insurance policy coverage would be capped, not by the number of hurricanes, but by the aggregate liability for the year.